O-Syed/Python-CLI-Windows/instructions.md

-## Installing a Python distribution for Windows CLI
+## Installing Python for Windows CMD / CLI

 This document gives the instructions to install a Python distribution with all dependencies required to create and Run python in Command Line in a Virtual Environment.